MaxTheMooshroom/MaxTheMooshroom.github.io/splice/day_0.md

 - [ ] Use the gamestate hooks to implement AMPM and SSNP
   - [ ] AMPM
   - [ ] SSNP
-- [ ] Implement Muscular animation technique
+- [ ] Implement Muscular Animation Technique
   - [ ] Design
   - [ ] Plan
   - [ ] Code